Peggy Mitchell

-Sharon calls Grant back to Walford, and he persuades Phil not to help Peggy.
-She tells them both she will not kill herself, and after talking with Dot and settling old feuds with Sharon and Stacey, Peggy receives a vision of her old friend, Pat.
-She decides she wants to be remembered as a strong woman, not as an invalid, so takes a lethal overdose of pills that she hid from her sons and dies in her sleep that night.
-Phil is devastated to find her body, and a letter from her urges him to love himself as others love him.
-Peggy's funeral takes place on 4 July 2016.
-Phil is due to give a eulogy, but gets too emotional and rushes home.
-Sharon later calms him down by revealing that Peggy was the one who had Eric sent to prison when Phil was a child, not corrupt police officers as he was previously told, and that she did it to protect him.
-Phil later works up the courage to finish his eulogy to Peggy at the wake, and then returns to her grave at the church to finish his goodbyes to her, unaware that Grant has secretly left a rose at the grave.

 Creation

 Peggy was introduced as a guest character in April 1991, by executive producer Michael Ferguson.
 The character was brought in as the mother of the already established Mitchell clan: Phil (Steve McFadden), Grant (Ross Kemp) and Sam (Danniella Westbrook).
 Specifically, she played a key role in a storyline about the elopement of her daughter Sam with Ricky Butcher (Sid Owen).
 Peggy was played by actress Jo Warne for a period of three months, but was written out upon the completion of the storyline.
 Two other actresses had been cast in the part before Warne: the first quit before she could film any scenes, and the second, Frances Cuka (who had appeared in the EastEnders prequel CivvyStreet), filmed eight episodes, though all of her scenes were scrapped before broadcast.

 The character did not make another appearance until 7 November 1994, when she was reintroduced by series producer Barbara Emile as a regular character.
 The actress was recast, the role being taken over by Barbara Windsor, already well known to viewers as a comic actress, notably appearing in the long-running Carry On films.
 Scott Matthewman of The Stage commented on the recast in 2006: "Quite the biggest – and most inexplicable – transformation is that of Peggy Mitchell in EastEnders.
 While Barbara Windsor has dominated the role...first appearing in [1994], the character had appeared briefly [three] years earlier, played by Jo Warne, a lady who physically is as different from our Babs as it's possible to get."